Qubit syndrome measurements with a high fidelity Rb-Cs Rydberg gate

-An alternative solution that does not require any additional operations beyond the gates needed for mapping syndrome information from data to ancilla qubits is to use different atomic elements for data and ancillae \cite{Beterov2015,Negnevitsky2018}.
-Since different elements respond to different wavelengths of light it is possible to operate on one species with essentially no disturbance of the other as has been demonstrated with a Rb-Cs dual species array \cite{Singh2022}.
+An alternative solution that does not require any additional operations beyond the gates needed for mapping syndrome information from data to ancilla qubits is to use different atomic elements for data and ancillae. \rsub{This was first demonstrated with trapped ions \cite{Tan2015,Negnevitsky2018,Hughes2020} followed by neutral atoms \cite{Beterov2015,Anand2024}.
+Although there are significant operational differences in working with two species of trapped ions or neutral atoms, in both cases the feature that different elements respond to different wavelengths of light makes it possible to operate on one species with essentially no disturbance of the other, as was first demonstrated for neutral atoms with a Rb-Cs dual species array \cite{Singh2022}}.
 This also allows one species to be used to detect environmental noise, thereby providing feedback which can improve the coherence of the other species \cite{Singh2023}.
-Interspecies neutral atom logic gates can be implemented with Rydberg interactions \cite{Saffman2010} which can be designed to work equally well for interspecies coupling as for intraspecies coupling \cite{Beterov2015, Samboy2017, Otto2020,Ireland2024}.
+Interspecies neutral atom logic gates can be implemented with Rydberg interactions \cite{Saffman2010} which can be designed to work equally well for interspecies as for intraspecies coupling \cite{Beterov2015, Samboy2017, Otto2020,Ireland2024}.

 In this Letter we demonstrate an order of magnitude improvement in the fidelity of interspecies $\sf CZ$ gates and Bell state preparation with Rb and Cs hyperfine encoded qubits in an interleaved array of two atomic species \cite{CFang2025}.
 Gates are performed with tightly focused Rydberg beams that address individual atoms \cite{Graham2022,Radnaev2025,WChung2025}.
-Gate fidelity of $\mathcal F = 0.975(2)$ is demonstrated which is well above previous Rb-Cs results with hyperfine encoded qubits \cite{Anand2024}, and comparable to the recent demonstration of a Cs-Cs gate mediated by a Rb atom using ground-Rydberg encoding which achieved $\mathcal F = 0.967(17)$ \cite{White2026}.
+Gate fidelity of $\mathcal F = 0.975(2)$ is demonstrated \rsubb{on a single atom pair within the array} which is well above previous Rb-Cs results with hyperfine encoded qubits \cite{Anand2024}, and comparable to the recent demonstration of a Cs-Cs gate mediated by a Rb atom using ground-Rydberg encoding which achieved $\mathcal F = 0.967(17)$ \cite{White2026}.
 The observed fidelity is in agreement with Monte-Carlo simulations of a detailed error model, which identifies a route to performance below the threshold for surface code error correction \cite{Miles2026SM}.
 We proceed to use the gate for a quantum non-demolition measurement of a data qubit and parity syndrome measurements on a three atom plaquette, which is a building block for surface code error correction.

 {\it Experimental apparatus --} A high-level overview of the experimental apparatus is shown in Figure \ref{fig:setup}.
 The vacuum system incorporates a source region where Rb and Cs atoms are pre-cooled (Infleqtion PICAS) and are then pushed to a differentially pumped glass science cell where the atoms are cooled in a 3D magneto-optical trap (MOT) and loaded into a $7\times 7$ array of optical traps.
 The science cell includes internal electrodes for canceling background electric fields.
 The trap array of 1064 nm wavelength tweezers is produced by a spatial light modulator (SLM) that provides sites of waist ($1/e^2$ intensity radius) $w=1.7~\mu\rm m$ nominally spaced $5.85(0.02)~\mu\rm m$ apart on a square grid.
 Two $\mathrm{NA}=0.7$ objective lenses provide tight focusing from two sides for the trapping light (1064 nm), counter-propagating Rydberg beams (421, 459, 1005, 1040 nm), atom rearrangement (915 nm) and dual-sided imaging (780 and 852 nm).